Javiani/LiquidGrid/README.md

 - Uses percentage width for collumns calculated automaticaly.
 - Uses `inline-block` for box modeling.

-It's written in sass, but you can por it to whatever preprocessor you want, because it has only **25 lines of code**.
+It was written in sass, but you can por it to whatever preprocessor you want, because it has only **25 lines of code**.

 ## Usage